-During the year ended April 30, 2024, the Department implemented Government Accounting Standards Board No. 96, Subscriptions Based Information Technology Arrangements (GASB 96).
+The Department implemented Government Accounting Standards Board No. 96, Subscriptions Based Information Technology Arrangements (GASB 96).
 The objectives of this statement are to provide guidance on the accounting and financial reporting for SBITAs for governments.
-This standard requires the recognition of certain assets and liabilities for subscription based information technology agreements as the amount of the subscription asset, accumulated amortization, principal and interest.
-The standard established a single model for subscription based information technology agreements.
-The Department applied the provisions of this standard to the beginning of the period of adoption and the effect on net position was zero.
+This standard requires the recognition of certain assets and liabilities for subscription-based information technology agreements as the amount of the subscription asset, accumulated amortization, principal, and interest.
+The standard established a single model for subscription-based information technology agreements.

-A Component Unit of the City of Kansas City, Missouri Notes to Basic Financial Statements April 30, 2024
+A Component Unit of the City of Kansas City, Missouri Notes to Basic Financial Statements April 30, 2025